Fohdeesha/quanta-brocade/documentation/config.md

 ```
 ip ssh key-authentication no
 ```
 If you do wish to enable key based SSH login, it's beyond the scope of this intro.
-Refer to the Security Guide PDF included.
-It has information on all of the above, SSH, etc.
+Refer to the main ```ConfigGuide``` PDF, specifically page 124.
+It will say DSA, but RSA is also supported.

 ## SNMP
 To quickly enable SNMPv2, follow the below.
 SNMP v3 is available but you'll have to refer to the included documentation: